kptdev/kpt/site/content/en/concepts/architecture/_index.md

 Design solutions to work together, expecting the output of each command to be read as input by another.

-- Operations read configuration and write it back.
+- Commands read configuration and write configuration.
 - The inputs and outputs should be symmetric.
-- It should be possible to pipe kpt operations together, and it should be possible to write the output of a kpt operation back to its source (updating it in-place).
+- It should be possible to pipe kpt commands together, and it should be possible to write the output of a kpt command back to its source (updating it in-place).

 Tools which read / write data may be developed in different languages and composed together.
 Tools which write configuration back to the same source it was read from should retain comments set on the input, as the comments may be used by kpt and other tools as metadata.

-Programs may be developed independently of one another, with operations built directly into the CLI -- e.g. `kpt cfg set`.
+Programs may be developed independently of one another, with commands built directly into the CLI -- e.g. `kpt cfg set`.

-Additionally, kpt offers *functions* as an extension mechanism to simplify publishing logic, and to provide deeper integration with kpt -- e.g. invoking functions automatically after kpt operations.
+Additionally, kpt offers *functions* as an extension mechanism to simplify publishing logic, and to provide deeper integration with kpt -- e.g. invoking functions automatically after kpt commands.

 #### kpt vs kubernetes:

 - kpt: resource configuration is read, modified and written back to its source (or another destination)
   - resources may be updated using 3-way merge (kpt pkg update)
-- kubernetes: resources are read, modified and written back to the apiserver
+- kubernetes: resources are read, modified, and written back to the apiserver
   - resources may be updated using 3-way merge (kubectl apply)

 ### Resource oriented

 Desired system state is expressed using Kubernetes resources -- declarative, static data structures.
-This is changed through modification of resources -- these may be done:
+The desired state is changed through modification of resources -- these may be done:

 - programmatically by manually invoked tools -- e.g. `kpt cfg set`
 - through direct text edits -- e.g. `vi`